Don't Blow It: 12 Tips to Use Your Snowblower Safely

 Removing snow after a storm for many homeowners means taking out the snowblower to clear driveways and walkways.
 A snowblower can help make quick work of the task, but it comes with its share of risks if used improperly.
 Here are some important snowblower safety considerations to keep in mind.

-Before Snowfall
+Before snowfall

 One reason people may be injured while clearing snow is misuse of the equipment.
 Different snowblower models function in different ways and come with a range of features.
 Always follow the proper procedures for using your machine, particularly if it is the first time you’re using it.
 Get familiar with how to start it, steer it, adjust the speed and change the chute direction.
 Before using the machine, read up on its safety features.
 If you borrow someone else’s snowblower, ask to also borrow their user’s guide or read up on the model on the manufacturer’s website.